Business valuation: Income approach

 The income approach relies upon the economic principle of expectation: the value of business is based on the expected economic benefit and level of risk associated with the investment.
 Income based valuation methods determine fair market value by dividing the benefit stream generated by the subject or target company times a discount or capitalization rate.
 The discount or capitalization rate converts the stream of benefits into present value.

 There are several different income methods, including capitalization of earnings or cash flows, discounted future cash flows ("DCF"), and the excess earnings method (which is a hybrid of asset and income approaches).
 The result of a value calculation under the income approach is generally the fair market value of a controlling, marketable interest in the subject company, since the entire benefit stream of the subject company is most often valued, and the capitalization and discount rates are derived from statistics concerning public companies.
 IRS Revenue Ruling 59-60 states that earnings are preeminent for the valuation of closely held operating companies.

 However, income valuation methods can also be used to establish the value of a severable business asset as long as an income stream can be attributed to it.
 An example is licensable intellectual property whose value needs to be established to arrive at a supportable royalty structure.

 Discount or capitalization rates

 A discount rate or capitalization rate is used to determine the present value of the expected returns of a business.
 The discount rate and capitalization rate are closely related to each other, but distinguishable.
 Generally speaking, the discount rate or capitalization rate may be defined as the yield necessary to attract investors to a particular investment, given the risks associated with that investment.
-See Required rate of return.